Asymptotic multipartite version of the Alon-Yuster theorem: Introduction

 \subsection{Main Result}

 We prove a multipartite version of the Alon-Yuster theorem (Theorem~\ref{ay}).
 Let $\Khk$ denote a $k$-partite graph with $h$ vertices in each partite set.
 For example, the complete bipartite graph $K_{h,h}$ would be denoted $K_h^2$.
 Since the partite sets can be rotated, it is easy to see that any $k$-chromatic graph $H$ of order $h$ perfectly tiles the graph $\Khk$.
 Hence, the following theorem gives a sufficient condition for a perfect $H$-tiling. \begin{thm} Fix an integer $k\geq 2$, an integer $h\geq 1$ and $\gamma\in (0,1)$.
-There exists an $n_{\ref{thm:main}}=n_{\ref{thm:main}}(k,h,\gamma)$ such that if $G$ is a balanced $k$-partite graph on $kn$ vertices with $\bdelta(G)\geq\left(\frac{k-1}{k}+\gamma\right)n$ and $n\geq n_{\ref{thm:main}}$, then $G$ has a perfect $\Khk$-tiling. \end{thm} Our proof relies on the regularity method for graphs and linear programming and it differs from approaches in \cite{KM,LM}.
+If $n$ is sufficiently large, divisible by $h$, and $G$ is a balanced $k$-partite graph on $kn$ vertices with $\bdelta_k(G)\geq\left(\frac{k-1}{k}+\gamma\right)n$, then $G$ has a perfect $\Khk$-tiling. \end{thm} Our proof relies on the regularity method for graphs and linear programming and it differs from approaches in \cite{KM,LM}.